aehie/cleandata/README.md

-# cleandata
+# Getting and Cleaning the Data Course Project
-A repo for "getting and cleaning the data" course project
+# Downloading and summarizing the SAMSUNG dataset on Human Activity Recognition